csj/code-a-la-mode/README.md

-Just run `Main.java` and then send your browser to http://localhost:8888
+Just run `com.codingame.game.Main.java` and then send your browser to http://localhost:8888